Patient-initiated violence: Emergency departments

 The American College of Emergency Physicians found that greater than 75% of emergency physicians were the victim of one or more violent incidents in the workplace, noting that the majority was by patients or their families.
 Causes for the increased presence of violence, especially in urban settings, are related to gang activity, lengthened waiting periods to see a doctor, a failure of community medical resources, and unavailable acute psychiatric treatment.
 In 2011 the Emergency Nurses Association studies, among emergency room nurses, 54.4% reported experiencing physical violence and 42.5% reported experiencing verbal violence.
 Within this study, 55.7% perpetrators of physical violence were under the influence of alcohol.
 46.8% were under the influence of illegal or prescription drugs, and 45.2% were being treated for psychiatric reasons.
 A majority of the violent behavior that occurred was during the triage process at 40.2%.
+A 2026 study based on a 2024 survey of American Association for the Surgery of Trauma members found that 63.9% of respondents knew of a deliberate assault on a healthcare worker within their trauma center or health system, 42.5% reported having been assaulted themselves, and 7.5% reported being injured, although the survey response rate was 10.9%.

 Intensive care and outpatient clinics

 In Turkey, 233 nurses were surveyed, about 80% of these nurses reported they were verbally abused in the past year.
 The highest rates during this survey were intensive care units and outpatient clinics.
 The study reports there was no formal mechanism for reporting abuse.
+Following the fatal shootings of orthopedic surgeons Dr. Preston Phillips in Tulsa in 2022 and Dr. Benjamin Mauck in Tennessee in 2023, a survey of American Academy of Orthopaedic Surgeons members found that 77.1% of 1,125 respondents had experienced workplace violence, most commonly verbal abuse by patients, with higher rates among trauma and tumor surgeons, women, and surgeons in their first 15 years of practice.